cost

 County

-DOC Number of Inmates W/ ICE Detainers by County Incarcerated for the Crime of Sex Abuse
+DOC Total Number Inmates W/ ICE Detainers by County

 Marion